Integral representations for the Hartman--Watson density: A further discussion

-In this section, we develop further the discussion used in deriving \lref{;liden} to obtain a family of integral identities that includes the relations \eqref{;irepr3} and \eqref{;diff0} as its special cases, which, in turn, yield \eqref{;irepr1} and \eqref{;irepr2}; that family also enables us to give an independent proof for the joint density \eqref{;jl1}.
+In this section, we develop further the discussion used in deriving \lref{;liden} to obtain a family of integral identities that includes relations \eqref{;irepr3} and \eqref{;diff0} as its special cases, which, in turn, yields \eqref{;irepr1} and \eqref{;irepr2}; another set of integral representations of $\Theta $ relevant to \tref{;mt}, is also provided.

 We keep $t>0$ fixed.
 We prove

 \begin{prop} For every $r,\la \ge 0$ and $\ga \in \R $, it holds that

 \end{prop}